Chapter 17 - Line of Best Fit

 ATMOS: I’m ready Leigh.
 I’m ready to leave.

-At an arm’s reach Leigh drew me in for a short reunion, allowing added seconds for our bodies to be held tight together.
-She kissed my cheek and motioned for Cameron, the one clearly responsible for my search party, to board my canoe.
+At an arm’s reach Leigh drew me in for short intimacy, allowing added seconds for our bodies to be held tight together.
+She kissed my cheek and motioned for Cameron, the one clearly responsible for my search party, to board.
 He immediately patted my back in an eager chant.

 CAMERON: I am so glad to see you chief, you had me at a coin toss.